 - What is mortgage insurance?

-- Are there alternatives to mortgage insurance?
+- The alternatives to lender-provided insurance, like mortgage protection

-- Where can I get mortgage protection or mortgage insurance quotes?
+- Where to get mortgage protection

 What is mortgage insurance?